 When you think of medical care, you probably think about doctors and nurses at the hospital or your local doctor’s office.
 However, EMS providers play a critical role in keeping us healthy and alive in an emergency.
 They also make mistakes, and there may be a time when you need a medical negligence lawyer in Philadelphia to secure the compensation you need.
-At the Weitz Firm, you can count on us to be by your side.
+At The Weitz Firm, LLC, you can count on us to be by your side.
 Today, we want to discuss how many of the mistakes in prehospital care occur and what you can do if it happens to you.

 When you or a loved one are experiencing an emergency and call 911, EMTs and paramedics are going to show up and do everything they can to help.
 When there is a medical emergency, there is often plenty of confusion and it is important to remember that EMS providers are the first line of defense in most emergencies.
 They have stressful jobs.